Cincinnati-Design-LAB/architour/src/content/buildings/uc-vontz-center-for-molecular-studies.md

 architect: Frank Gehry
 associate_architect: BHDP Architecture
 original_function: Molecular reseach laboratories
-significance: >-
-  The building has an ordered plan to accommodate the various laboratories within that belies the articulated curving façade characteristic of Gehry-designed buildings.
-Challenged with designing a brick building to reflect UC's historic character,  Gehry and his team developed a panelized preformed brick facade system that could be factory built to achieve the challenging geometry of the building.
 unique_features: >-
   The building has a central atrium with stair that connects the varying laboratory levels to encourage researchers to collaborate with each other.
 ---

+The building has an ordered plan to accommodate the various laboratories within that belies the articulated curving façade characteristic of Gehry-designed buildings.
+Challenged with designing a brick building to reflect UC's historic character, Gehry and his team developed a panelized preformed brick facade system that could be factory built to achieve the challenging geometry of the building.